OpenwaterHealth/opw_bloodflow_gen1_hw/README.md

 - Measure and display blood flow index and blood volume index
 - Included a hand held wand, so many places on the scalp could be meausred
-- Data retrieval was process on the embedded computer
+- Data processed on the embedded computer
 - movable cart

 ## Gen 1 to gen 1B device